Stampede, Texas

 Stampede is an unincorporated community in Bell County, in the U.S. state of Texas.
 According to the Handbook of Texas, the community had a population of 10 in 2000.
 It is located within the Killeen-Temple-Fort Hood metropolitan area.

 History

-The creek and the community's name most likely came from a cattle-driving accident.
 A post office was established at Stampede in 1883 and remained in operation until 1901.
-There was a general store in the community in 1896.
-It had one business and a population zenith of 62 in 1933.
-It lost half of its population in 1949 and had one business and a Baptist church.
-Its population dropped to 10 from 1964 through 2000.
-It had several scattered homes during that time.
-The community had 40 residents in 1917.
-It is said to have disappeared when Fort Hood was established.
+At its height in 1933, it had one business and a population of sixty two.

 Geography

 Stampede is located on Stampede Creek and Farm to Market Road 2601, 12 mi northwest of Temple in northern Bell County.
 A town called Pidcoke is located 6 mi northeast of the community.

 Education

-In 1903, Stampede had a school with 59 students enrolled and continued to operate in 1949.
+In 1903, Stampede had a school with 59 students enrolled and continued to operate as of 1949.
 Today, the community is served by the Moody Independent School District.